![]() |

 Cloughs Cleft E25b |

 These musing are leading somewhere.
 Its maybe a bit of stream of consciousness stuff.
-After selling my kit and hating the mountains, five years later and after much rehab I could run again despite a hip impingement picked up on an MRI on my spine and raced my bike and then really got back into ski touring.
-Due to my son getting the bug again for climbing it got me back up to the wall and training and ending up having to buy some climbing gear.
+After selling my kit and hating the mountains, five years later and after much rehab I could run again and raced my bike and then got back into ski touring.
+Due to my son getting the bug again for climbing it got me back up to the local wall and training, and ending up having to buy some climbing gear.
 I was really well supported by lifelong friends especially Sean MacNeil who donated his old climbing rack to me.
 In just about everything I do I try and apply myself to be the best I can.
 Be it self taught spey casting for salmon, to sport climbing or skiing.
 If you work hard at it you improve.

 Currently I do some core work, yoga stretches and conditioning and follow a basic "climbstrong" plan, and despite the years I see progress.
 There is lot I can't do from old broken bones.
 I have broken lots of bits and in particular had a head injury and spinal trauma, but I am blessed with strong fingers and arms and I am maintaining and even seeing progress despite the years.
 Self improvement doesn't stop when you get a free bus pass.
 Climbing and the mountains re discovered give back that feeling of being part of a unique tribe of wanderers and seekers among or over the high tops, and meeting like minded folk.
 But also, since Fiona's passing a new perspective and a grace allowing the mountain obsession to not rule as other good people come into your life and share gentler pastimes.